FAQ: Australian Pressure Vessel Registration

 7. Does a Pressure Vessel that has been designed to ASME BPVC Section VIII require a U-Stamp for use in Australia?

 The use of a U-stamp is only an issue at the time of plant registration.
 It is not an issue at the design registration stage as the U-stamp is a physical stamp that is applied to a vessel at the completion of fabrication.
 Only the State of Victoria will permit the plant to operate without having a U-stamp.
 All other States require the full compliance to the design and fabrication Code.
-The ASME BPVC Section VIII specifically demands the application of the U-stamp and as such in States other than Victoria a U-stamp is required.
+The ASME BPVC Section VIII specifically requires the application of the U-stamp (in most cases) and as such in States other than Victoria a U-stamp is required.
+If ASME does not require a U-stamp, then in those (few) cases, it is permissible not to have one.
+The intent of registration is to ensure complete compliance with the Code applied and in this case, it is ASME BPVC.

 8. Does the designer or the Verifier need to be Australian or based in Australia?